WebAssembly/binaryen/README.md

 # wasm-emscripten

-This repository contains tools to compile C/C++ to WebAssembly s-expressions, using [Emscripten](http://emscripten.org/), by translating Emscripten's asm.js output into WebAssembly.
+This repository contains tools to compile C/C++ to WebAssembly s-expressions, using [Emscripten](http://emscripten.org/), by translating Emscripten's asm.js output into WebAssembly, as well as a WebAssembly interpreter that can run the translated code.

-More specifically, this repository contains an asm.js-to-WebAssembly compiler, **asm2wasm**, built on Emscripten's asm optimizer infrastructure.
+More specifically, this repository contains:

+ * **asm2wasm**: An asm.js-to-WebAssembly compiler, built on Emscripten's asm optimizer infrastructure.
 That can directly compile asm.js to WebAssembly.
 You can use Emscripten to build C++ into asm.js, and together the two tools let you compile C/C++ to WebAssembly.
+ * **wasm.js**: A polyfill for WebAssembly support in browsers.
+It receives an asm.js module, parses it using `asm2wasm`, and runs the resulting WebAssembly in a WebAssembly interpreter.
+It provides what looks like an asm.js module, while running WebAssembly inside.

 ## Building asm2wasm